OfficeDev/VBA-content/VBA/Excel-VBA/articles/pivottable-showpages-method-excel.md

 ## Remarks

-This method isn?t available for OLAP data sources.
+This method isn't available for OLAP data sources.

 ## Example